From designer boutiques and beachfront sunsets to late-night dancing and seriously good food, here's everything I love to do in Seminyak, Bali.

 If there’s one neighbourhood in Bali where you want to treat yourself to a spa session, it’s Seminyak.
 Here you’ll find Bali’s most Instagrammable spa, spas by the beach, and some of the best Balinese massages I’ve tried.
 Here’s my pick of the ones you can’t miss:

-- Bodyworks Spa: Seminyak’s most Insta-famous spa offers traditional Balinese massages and Javanese rituals, in a Moroccan palace-inspired interior.
+- Bodyworks Spa: Bali’s most Insta-famous spa offers traditional Balinese massages and Javanese rituals, in a Moroccan palace-inspired interior.

 - Alila Spa: Elegant oceanfront spa at Alila Seminyak, blending modern luxury with natural Balinese wellness.

 - Mello Spa: I had a relaxing Gua Sha massage at this new spa in Seminyak.
-It’s become my favourite, not just for the indulgent treatment, but also for its calming interiors, cutting-edge technology and world-renowned cosmeceutical products.
+It’s become my favourite, not just for the indulgent treatments, but also for its cutting-edge technology and world-renowned cosmeceutical products.

-Complete your bliss list with our list of the very best spas in Seminyak.
+Complete your bliss list with our list of the best spas in Seminyak.

 Pura Masceti, or more famously known as Petitenget Temple, is a sacred sea temple in Seminyak, known for its tranquil ambiance amidst the bustling streets.
 Petitenget Temple is the guardian of Seminyak Beach, and an integral part of Bali’s series of sea temples that protect the island.
-If you time your visit perfectly, you may catch traditional ceremonies and enjoy serenity in Seminyak.
+If you time your visit perfectly, you may catch traditional ceremonies and enjoy serenity in this urban neighbourhood.

-Explore contemporary Balinese art in a cosy gallery showcasing street art, sculpture and local creative talent.
+Best for: Contemporary Balinese art in a cosy gallery space, showcasing street art, sculptures and local talent.

 True to its name (“nyaman” meaning “cosy” in Bahasa Indonesia), Nyaman Gallery is a comfy art space that invites you to simply slow down, relax and soak up the inspiration.
 Stepping inside feels like entering a high-end collector’s home rather than a cold museum, encouraging you to linger over an eclectic mix of street art, urban photography, and traditional Balinese sculpture.